Brogandaisy/BrightonGlow/README.md

 - Navbar: A sticky, responsive navigation bar that collapses on smaller screens and dynamically updates based on user authentication.
 - Grid Layout: The Bootstrap grid system (col-md-*) ensures product listings and layouts adjust for different screen sizes.
 - Modals: Used for viewing order details without leaving the page.
-- Alerts & Messages: Bootstrap alert components provide feedback for actions like user registration and form validation.
+- Alerts, Messages & Toasts: Bootstrap alert components provide feedback for actions like user registration and form validation, plus Toast messages for shopping bag use.
 - Buttons & Forms: Styled with Bootstrap’s btn and form-control classes to maintain consistency.

 #### Example: Bootstrap Modal for Order Details